grafana/loki/docs/sources/clients/fluentbit/_index.md

 You can run Fluent Bit as a [Daemonset](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/) to collect all your Kubernetes workload logs.

-To do so you can use our [Fluent Bit helm chart](https://github.com/grafana/helm-charts/tree/main/charts/fluent-bit):
+To do so you can use [Fluent Bit helm chart](https://github.com/fluent/helm-charts):

 ```bash
 helm repo add grafana https://grafana.github.io/helm-charts